Cathy’s Patient Story Managing HAE, Lupus, And MS

 “You want to change someone’s life?”
 Cathy asks.
 “Every penny, every dollar — you don’t realize what that’s going to give back to someone that’s living with a rare condition that could end up killing them without medicine.”

-You can change a patient’s life by donating to our Give Back, Give Hope campaign. click here to make a gift today.
+You can change a patient’s life by donating to our patient programs.
+Click here to make a gift today.

 *Please consult with your healthcare provider or seek professional medical treatment if you have any medical concerns.
 Please do not disregard any professional medical advice or take any delay in seeking medical treatment based on anything you may have read in this blog, on this website or in any linked materials contained within.
 Thank You.